sunethefac/simple-library/Readme.md

-# Restaurant Selection Application
+# Simple Library System
-This project was developed as a solution to **GovTech Technical Challenge**
+This project was developed as a solution to **Collabera Digital** take home Assignment

 ## Requirements